Why Crowdfunding is Perfect for Franchising

 Crowdfunding is becoming an increasingly popular way to secure funding for startups and small businesses.
 New rules under the JOBS Act have made requirements for raising capital less onerous.
 Additionally, having many different investors allows companies to retain control instead of outsourcing to one or two dominant investors, as is often the case with private equity or venture capital.

-While crowdfunding can raise funds for a variety of companies, it is especially ideal for franchises to secure funding to grow their franchise businesses.
+While equity crowdfunding can raise funds for a variety of companies, we believe it is especially ideal for franchises to secure funding to grow their franchise businesses.
 Below are a few reasons why crowdfunding is the perfect funding solution for franchise companies:

 Issuers raising funds via crowdfunding must disclose information required on Form C. Required information includes financial statements/financial information, shareholders owning more than 20% of a company, a company’s location, risk factors, etc. Most of this required information is available in a Franchise Disclosure Document, a document required for every franchise company that simplifies meeting Reg CF’s disclosure requirements.